Zytheta/javascript-section/README.md

 # javascript-section

-Repo for holding files pertaining to javascrip lessons
+Repo for holding files pertaining to javascript lessons.